songlab-cal/slc22a5/README.md

 # Colabs

-## Computing single mutant from trained potts models
+## Predicted single mutant variant effects with trained potts models
 `slc22a5_single_mutants.ipynb`

 ## Training a potts model from an alignment